The scope of this page is limited to discussion of gender affirming voice services.

 Physical adjustments may need to be made to facilities.
 These modifications may include

-Intake and case history forms modifications are necessary to reflect the client.
+Inclusive intake and case history forms are necessary.
 Clients may use more than one name and/or pronoun across a variety of settings, socially, or at work.
-It is important to ask for the client's current legal name to be used if submitting for reimbursement to a third-party payer.
-Forms regarding pronoun usage and gender identity should be provided to all clients, regardless of the service that they seek, in order to ensure inclusiveness.
+It is important to ask for the name to be used if submitting for reimbursement to a third-party payer.
+It can be triggering for clients to say this name aloud.
+Using this name may be triggering.
+Clinicians may ask client/patient/student to verify the name by writing it down and asking for a yes/no verification as opposed to saying it aloud.
+Provide forms regarding pronoun use and gender identity to all clients, regardless of the service that they seek, in order to ensure inclusiveness.

-See ASHA's Practice Portal page on Cultural Competence for more information.
+See Supporting and Working with Transgender and Gender-Diverse Individuals, Self-Relfection: Gender Inclusivity [PDF], and ASHA's Practice Portal page on Cultural Responsiveness for more information.

 Coverage varies for services related to gender transition.
 Such services may be covered with the medical diagnosis of Gender Dysphoria.
 At this time, diagnosis criteria for Gender Dysphoria is indicated by “significant distress or social/occupational impairment” (American Psychiatric Association, 2013; Hann, Ivester, & Dodd Denton, 2017).